 When it came to naming the trails, clearly wax colors were the right choice.

-In regards to the Great Ski Race, Skip said, “What a great way to tie Truckee and Tahoe City together and quell competition.”
-Today, the Tahoe Nordic Search and Rescue Team still runs and benefits from the Great Ski Race, led by Doug Read, Vice President of TCCSEA’s Board of Directors and critical member of TNSAR.
+In regards to the Great Ski Race, Skip said, “What a great way to tie Truckee and Tahoe City together and quell competition,” Skip says about the Great Ski Race.
+Today, the Tahoe Nordic Search and Rescue Team runs and benefits from the Great Ski Race, which for many years was run by TCCSEA's (retired) Vice President and TNSAR volunteer Doug Read.

 Skip’s ambition, vision and motivation to make anything happen transformed the woods near Burton Creek into a recreational haven for skiers, runners, bikers and walkers.
 He created the trail systems we use year-round and he is why Tahoe Cross-Country has the foundation and support it has today.